modernistik/Nmap-Parser/README.md

 Please make sure that you submit the xml-output file of the scan which you are having trouble with.
 This can be done by running your scan with the `-oX filename.xml` nmap switch.
 Please remove any important IP addresses for security reasons.
 It saves time in reproducing issues.

+### Releasing
+To release a new version of the module, update the version number in Parser.pm and type the following commands:

+  $ perl Makefile.PL
+  $ make
+  $ make test
+  $ make dist

+This will generate a `tar.gz` to upload to https://pause.perl.org.

 ### Copyright and License
 Copyright (C) 2003-2016 Anthony Persaud [http://www.modernistik.com](https://www.modernistik.com)